 I stand in awe of stand-up comedians and those people at parties who keep everyone else in stitches.
-Timing, surprise, body language are all part of it but again, every comedian’s—every person’s—humor contains indefinable elements which sets them apart from all others.
-I personally never found Bob Hope, a hugely popular radio/movie/TV comedian of my childhood particularly funny, whereas I loved Bobcat Goldwait, Bill Cosby, and Bob Newhart.
+Timing, surprise, body language are all part of it but again, every comedian's--every person's--humor contains indefinable elements which sets them apart from all others.
+I personally never found Bob Hope particularly funny whereas I love Bobcat Goldwait, Bill Cosby, and Bob Newhart.

-I regret that I have not had a good, leaves-me-gasping-for-breath belly laugh in far too long.
+I regret that I have not had a good, leaves-me-gasping-for-breath belly laugh in far too long a time.
 But my humor has always tended more toward the offbeat and subtle, like the cartoon of a man at the counter of a veterinary office, with a large box from which four paws stick rigidly up in the air.
 The man is saying: "He won't eat."

 And I take delight in the story of the proud grandmother who takes her young grandson to the beach.
 She has bought him a little sailor suit complete with a little white sailor hat for the occasion.
 As she is sitting on the beach, her grandson wanders down to the water's edge, where a huge wave sweeps in and carries him out to sea.
 The hysterical grandmother races up and down crying for help then falls on her knees and implores God to save her daring grandson, the light of her life.
 And a moment later, another wave rushes in and deposits the boy at her feet.
 Weeping with joy, she hugs him to her, then suddenly rears back and holds him at arm's length.
 Glaring up toward heaven, she says, "He had a hat!"